 Materials needed: 9 toothpicks for each player.

 Steady Hand: Before you can play the game, you need to make the game set.
 It is actually a simple circuit project kids can make.
 Young children may need some help, but overall, it is quite straightforward and easy to make.
 You can find instructions in this article.
 Once you finish the game set, on game day, players take turns running the wire through the loop.
 The one who runs through the loop without lightening up the LED light wins the game.

 Materials needed: unshielded conductive wire that can stay in shape (like this steel wire), shielded flexible electric wire (for easy connecting), LED light, 1-2 batteries, an empty container (anything would do, even a coffee cup), duct tape to fix the wires, pin or other sharp object for poking holes on container lid, wire stripper, wire cutter.

 Paper Water Bucket: Make cup out of sheet of paper, no glue, no staple, no anything else – the goal is to hold as much water as possible for 10 seconds.
 Here is a detailed instructions

 Materials needed: for each player, 1 sheet of 8 1/2 x 11 copy paper, and some extra sheets of paper for practice.
 Water that is enough for all players, scoop or spoon to transport water, and measuring cup.

 Paper Bridge: build a paper bridge to connect two paper cups.
 You can set limit on number of pieces of paper each player can use.
 A good starting point is 2 pieces of printing paper for each person.
-The one whose bridge holds most weight wins.
+The student whose bridge holds most weight wins.

 Materials needed: for each player, 2 pages of print paper (or more), 2 paper cups, a lot of coins as weight, a scale to measure the weight.